khalilliu/awesome-github-repos/data.md

 *   [mckaywrigley/mckays-app-template](https://github.com/mckaywrigley/mckays-app-template) - This is the template I use to start new full-stack projects.

-*   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is the leading open-source RAG engine, converging cutting-edge RAG with Agent capabilities to build the superior context layer for LLMs.
+*   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source RAG engine, converging cutting-edge RAG with Agent capabilities to build the superior context layer for LLMs.

 *   [anc95/writely](https://github.com/anc95/writely) - ❤️‍🔥 A chrome extension as an alternative to Notion AI that goes beyond Notion AI. | 一个替代 Notion AI 的浏览器插件，不止于 Notion AI